Wilson v. Summit County

 Summit County’s anti-panhandling ordinance violates the First Amendment freedom of speech, both facially and as applied to Mr. Wilson.

-On January 22, 2019, Mr. Wilson filed a complaint pro se in the Federal District Court for the Northern District of Ohio, in the Eastern Division at Akron.
-Since filing his complaint, he has had further threatening interactions with the police.
-We entered the case and filed an amended complaint on March 28, 2019.
+On January 22, 2019, Mr. Wilson filed a complaint pro se in the Federal District Court for the Northern District of Ohio, in the Eastern Division at Akron (No. 5:19-cv-156).
+At that time, Mr. Wilson sued the wrong Defendants—the City of Akron and its officials, rather than Summit County.
+We entered the case on Mr. Wilson’s behalf and filed a Second Amended Complaint on March 28.
+We dismissed Akron and its police chief and replaced them with defendants Summit County, Bath Township, and Bath Police Chief Vino Sinopoli.